GermanHeim/WineScheduling/README.md

 #### Batch and Duration Linking

-Two constraint groups that the makespan GDP model leaves inside the task disjunction are lifted out into global linear constraints keyed on the activation binary $W_{i,n}$.
+Three constraint groups that the makespan GDP model leaves inside the task disjunction are lifted out into global linear constraints keyed on the activation binary $W_{i,n}$.
 The motivation is that `gdp.hull` blows up on this model (the disjuncts share many continuous variables,  $\mathrm{Ts}, \mathrm{Tf}, b, b_{i,j,n}, \mathrm{Tsj}, \mathrm{Tfj}$, over wide ranges, and the active disjunct nests a second unit-selection layer), so the model is solved with `gdp.bigm` and the relaxation is strengthened manually instead.

 **Batch on/off link (`b_on_off`).** A direct link tying the batch to activation: